open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-person-for-an-ultimate-beneficial-owner">Get the person for the ultimate beneficial owner</a>, combine the values of `cbc:StreetName`, `cbc:AdditionalStreetName` and each `cac:AddressLine/cbc:Line` in that order, separating each string with ', ' (comma and space) and map to the person's `address.streetAddress`.
+[Get the person for the ultimate beneficial owner](operations.md#get-the-person-for-an-ultimate-beneficial-owner), combine the values of `cbc:StreetName`, `cbc:AdditionalStreetName` and each `cac:AddressLine/cbc:Line` in that order, separating each string with ', ' (comma and space) and map to the person's `address.streetAddress`.

 ```xml
 <efac:UltimateBeneficialOwner>